Wörthersee Stadium Project (AT)

 The stadium will be made available for the project organiser by the City of Klagenfurt for the duration of the installation.
 The FOR FOREST project is another example of the multifunctionality of the sport park and fits into the diverse event calendar excellently.

 For the first half of 2019, the stadium will be utilised for sporting events and during the second half, concerts and multifunctional events will take place.
-Further information about the Klagenfurt Sportpark at http://sportpark-klagenfurt.at
+You can fiind further information about the Klagenfurt Sportpark here

 How will the forest be assembled naturally?